Tencent/tgfx/README.md

 speed up the build process.
 You can set this in `Build, Execution, Deployment->CMake` by choosing `Ninja` in the `Generator` row.
 Once done, you'll be able to build and run the `Hello2D` target.

 If you prefer using Visual Studio IDE, open the `x64 Native Tools Command Prompt for VS 2019` and run the following command in the `win/` directory:

 ```
-cmake -G "Visual Studio 16 2019" -A x64 -B ./build-x64
+cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_CONFIGURATION_TYPES="Debug" -B ./Debug-x64
 ```

-This will generate a project for the `x64` architecture.
-To generate a project for the `x86` architecture, open the `x86 Native Tools Command Prompt for VS 2019` and run the following command:
+This will generate a project for the `x64` architecture with the `Debug` configuration.
+To generate a project for the `x86` architecture with the `Release` configuration, open the `x86 Native Tools Command Prompt for VS 2019` and run the following command:

 ```
-cmake -G "Visual Studio 16 2019" -A Win32 -B ./build-x86
+cmake -G "Visual Studio 16 2019" -A Win32 -DCMAKE_CONFIGURATION_TYPES="Release" -B ./Release-x86
 ```

-Finally, open the `Hello2D.sln` file in the `build-x64/` or `build-x86/` directory, and you’re all set!
+Finally, open the `Hello2D.sln` file in the `Debug-x64/` or `Release-x86/` directory, and you’re all set!

 ### QT